-If you are appealing for several schools for in-year entry or into, Year 3 or Year 7 it is likely that each appeal will be on a different day as Democratic Services will try and arrange all appeals for the same school together and it is unlikely that you will get your appeals in your preference order.
+If you are appealing for several schools each appeal will be on a different day as Democratic Services try and arrange all appeals for the same school together and it is unlikely that you will get your appeals in preference order

-If you are successful in an appeal for your first preference school the Admissions Authority will cancel any appeal for a school that has been ranked lower by you on your application form, unless they are advised not to do so.
+If you are successful in an appeal for your first preference school the Admissions Authority will cancel any appeal for a school that is ranked lower on your application by you, unless they are advised not to do so.
 They will not cancel any appeal for a school that is ranked higher than the one for which you have been successful unless you notify them accordingly.

-Can I appeal again if my appeal is unsuccessful?
+Can I appeal again if I am unsuccessful?

-Normally no, the only exception to this is if you have experienced a significant change in circumstances from when you first applied.
-If this is the case you would write to the Admissions Team to request making a fresh application.
+Normally no. The only exception to this is if you have experienced a significant change in circumstances from when you first applied.
+If this is the case you would write to the Admissions Services to request making a fresh application.